azureossd/azureossd.github.io/_posts/2022-11-02-React-deployment-on-App-Service-Windows.md

 # Deployment Options
 There are multiple deployment options in App Service Linux as Continuous Deployment (GitHub/GitHub Actions, Bitbucket, Azure Repos, External Git, Local Git), ZipDeploy, Run from Package, FTP, etc.

-## Pre-requesites
+## Prerequisites
 **IMPORTANT**:
-Prior to doing any of the below methods, you should know about these two items:
+Prior to doing any of the below methods, you should know about these three items:

 1. Make sure the application generates a production build.
 Which is explained above.
 2. You may need to set your **Physical Path** to point to the **build** folder.
 This build folder is what contains your site content bundled for production.